main image

 Link icon

 A demand letter does not have to be written by an attorney.
-You can write your own demand letter and send the demand letter using your preferred method (learn more on how to send a demand letter).
+You can write your own demand letter and send it using your preferred method (learn more about how to send a demand letter).

 Consider some of these factors when deciding whether or not to hire an attorney: